Tuesday, November 25, 2025

 • Basic White: 4" x 5 1/4", for inside of card

-• Basic White: scrap to stamp and hand-cut pumpkin
+• Basic White: full sheet to stamp and hand-cut flowers, and die-cut greeting banners

 Supplies you'll need to create these (Stampin' Up, unless otherwise noted.
 Items may be retired.):